qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication.rst

 Communication
 *************

 Sending HTTP requests and receiving responses is an important feature of almost every application running in the browser.
-Most commonly, the technique used is termed Ajax. qooxdoo’s communication stack offers many ways to facilate HTTP communication at different levels of abstraction.
+Most commonly, the technique used is termed Ajax. qooxdoo’s communication stack offers many ways to facilitate HTTP communication at different levels of abstraction.

 Low-level requests
 ==================